spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab6.md

 ---

-<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/00-Table-of-Contents.md" > Continue to Next Topic </a>
+<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/03_Debugging/01_Intro_to_Debugging.md" > Continue to next Subject </a>